PyConPL/Book/2017/presentations/zodb_ecosystem/text.md

 3. **RelStorage** stores ZODB data in a relational database.
 It performs better than ZEO.
 It runs on top of MySQL, Oracle and PostgreSQL.
 4. **NewtDB** is a version of RelStorage optimized for PostgreSQL.
-It stores data as both Python pickles, as well as JSONB Postgres data structures.
+It stores data as both Python pickles, as well as JSONB PostgreSQL data structures.
 This allows one to benefit from the native PostgreSQL catalogs.